Márton Gyöngyösi

-Márton Gyöngyösi is a Hungarian politician, who has been the leader of the political party Jobbik since 2022.
+Márton Gyöngyösi (born 8 June 1977) is a Hungarian economist and former politician, who served as the leader of the political party Jobbik between 2023 and 2025.
 He was a Member of Parliament from 2010 to 2019.
 He was the leader of the Jobbik's parliamentary group from 2018 to 2019.
 He was elected a Member of the European Parliament (MEP) in the 2019 European Parliament election, as a result he resigned from his seat in the national parliament.

 Early life

 As a child of Hungarian foreign trade experts, Márton Gyöngyösi spent the most of his childhood in Egypt, Iraq, Afghanistan and India.
 He graduated from Trinity College, Dublin, in 2000, where he studied economy and political science.
 He studied for one year at Friedrich Alexander-University in Nuremberg as an exchange student.
 In Ireland he participated in the professional chartered accountancy examinations (ACA).

 In December 2004 he moved back to Hungary and started working as a tax consultant in the Budapest office of KPMG.
 Between 2007 and 2010 he worked as an expert at Ernst&Young.

 He speaks Hungarian, English, German and Russian.